mkibria/ARPGBase/README.md

 This is a starter project/template to allow anyone to create a stats-driven action RPG-style game with a character leveling system and ability Unlock System.
 The system will also have equipable weapons, armor, and a basic magic system.

+## Getting Started
+Because of Github space limitations, Binaries are not included.
+Source files need to be built.
+You may need to:
+1. Generate Visual Studio Project Files by Right Clicking on ARPGBase.uproject
+2. Build the Visual Studio Project File through ARPGBase.sln

 ## Current Features

 ### Game Ability System